-1.9.
+1.7.
 Write a message on a piece of paper with black ink and scan this as an image.
 Use a tool to lower the contrast until the message can not be read.
 This file can be displayed but no one can read it.
 Now use a tool to stretch the contrast to include black and white and all shades of gray in between.
 What is the result?
+Use a threshold to convert to black and white.
+How does this compare with the original?